This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Ask about going back to work.
 Your healthcare provider may need to verify that you are no longer infected before you can work.
-He may need to do this if you handle food or work in certain care facilities.
+He or she may need to do this if you handle food or work in certain care facilities.

 - Do not cook or serve food to anyone.
 Your risk for spreading the bacteria will increase if someone eats food you handled.